reytuty/socketstream2event/README.md

 # Socket Stream to Event

-get stream data and parse splitting messages by byte or byte sequence and callback event
+get stream data and parse splitting messages by byte or byte sequence and callback event.

+Resolve this problems:
+* How can I separate messages socket?
+* Socket split messages.
+* TCP/IP split messages.
+* FIX TCP split bug.

 # Exemple